kimho/Suda-in/README.md

 # Before You Begin

- * Install Ruby, RubyGems?, Rails 3, and a database like MySQL
+ * Install Ruby, RubyGems, Rails 3, and a database like MySQL

 # Installation